ryandrewjohnson/react-localize-docs/source/index.html.md

 }
 ```

-**Use this format when you want to have a translation file for each separate langauge.**
+**Use this format when you want to have a translation file for each separate language.**

 Translation data will be an object where the property name is your translation id, and the value is the translation for the language.
 The translation id must be unique across **all** your translations.

 <aside class="notice">
 The <a href="#addtranslationforlanguage"><code>addTranslationForLanguage</code></a> action requires translations in this format.
 </aside>

 ## Nested format